How to Become a Charge Nurse

-What Is a Charge Nurse?
+What is a Charge Nurse?

-What Are a Charge Nurse’s Duties?
+What Does a Charge Nurse Do?

 - Patient care

 - Delegating nurse assignments and directing patient care